 Did you know that Riding Mountain National Park is located within Treaty 2 territory and the park works closely with Anishinabe, First Nations from Treaties 2, 4 and 1?

 Located 3 hours from Winnipeg, Riding Mountain is home to a staggering diversity of wildlife and a winter adventurer's paradise.
 See bison, moose and deer roam in their natural environment, grazing in the vast forests.
 Try some fat-biking on a creative trail designed through the Wasagaming town site or explore hundreds of kilometers of snow trails through the park primed for cross country skiing and snowshoeing.
 Stay in a rustic-luxe winterized oTENTik, in either the heart of Wasagaming or the more remote Moon Lake.

 Did you know that this park is home to Canada's highest peak (5,959-metre tall Mount Logan), its largest ice field, and North America's most genetically diverse grizzly population?

 Looking for a bucket list destination?
 This park is it!
 Not only is it breathtaking, but it's home to all sorts of adventure, from rugged to low-key.
+Cross-country ski or snowshoe across Kluane's vast wilderness, or go ice fishing on beautiful Kathleen Lake and warm up inside the lakeside shelter.
 The lakes freeze over in the winter providing even more terrain to explore.
 Cross-country ski or snowshoe across the expanse, or go ice fishing and cook up your catch at a backcountry camping spot.
 Then, watch the Northern Lights dance across the sky above you.